Home > Strategy Index > Bullish Trading Strategies

 Sell 1 OTM Call

 By shorting the out-of-the-money call, the options trader reduces the cost of establishing the bullish position but forgoes the chance of making a large profit in the event that the underlying asset price skyrockets.
-A debit is taken upon entering the trade, making this a debit spread strategy.
+The bull call spread option strategy is also known as the bull call debit spread as a debit is taken upon entering the trade.

 Limited Upside profits